bob-beck/cabinfevertargets/SCALING.md

 ## The target is not the area that scores

-However, when we shoot targets, generally, any hold that breaks the outer line of the target counts for score.
+However, when we shoot targets, generally, any hit that breaks the outer line of the target counts for score.
 This means that the effective area that will score is not the area of the target, but rather the area of the target **plus a ring of the diameter of the bullet being fired at it**

 This leads us to *It is an advantage to shoot a a shorter distance* well, because it is, and it makes us uncomfortable allowing it by "too much"